$0 Western Australia Adoption Quick-Start Checklist

 Intercountry adoption

 Intercountry adoption is subject to three layers of eligibility: WA requirements, Commonwealth requirements, and the partner country's own requirements.
-Many partner countries set their own age gap restrictions — and some countries' requirements are stricter than WA's 45-year rule.
-Colombia, for instance, requires a maximum 45-year gap but has a minimum age requirement for applicants.
-Taiwan's program has its own upper age thresholds.
+Many partner countries set their own eligibility requirements, which can be stricter than WA's 45-year rule.
+The research identifies Taiwan and Thailand among the partner-country programs; confirm current program-specific age rules directly with the Department.

 The key issue for over-40 applicants pursuing intercountry adoption is the combined timeline.
-The Commonwealth assessment (the Home Study Report and approval from the Central Authority) takes approximately 18 to 24 months.
-A country-specific wait on top of that can add two to five years.
-Total timeline from inquiry to placement frequently runs four to seven years.
-For an applicant who is 41 today, this may still work — but it needs to be modelled against the specific country program's requirements, not just WA's.
+After WA approval, the country-specific waiting phase can last four to seven years.
+Total timing from inquiry to placement depends on the WA assessment and the specific country program.
+For an applicant who is 41 today, this needs to be modelled against the specific country program's requirements, not just WA's.

 Free Download